rubensworks/article-privacy-decentralized/content/solution.md

 ### Summary Generation and Maintenance

 The technical requirements for enabling federated querying in an efficient manner through privacy-preserving aggregators are mainly driven by the summarisation technology.
 In this context symmetric keys are used to create privacy-preserving summaries that do not leak access restricted data.
-In the following, we discuss the role played by Bloom filters when it comes to constructing privacy-preserving data summaries.
-Subsequently, we highlight challenges related to parameter handling and source-aggregator communication.

 We consider Approximate Membership Functions (AMFs), such as Bloom filters, being one possible candidate for such summaries that meet the following requirements: